microsoft/live-share/docs/use/vscode.md

 Before you begin, you'll need to be sure you've got a version of Visual Studio or Visual Studio Code installed that meets Live Share's core requirements.
 You'll need **Visual Studio Code (1.20.0 or higher)** running on:

-- Windows 7, 8.1, or 10
+- **Windows**: 7, 8.1, or 10
-- macOS Sierra (10.12) and above only.  _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-supported-os.md)._
+- **macOS**: Sierra (10.12) and above only. _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)._
+- **Linux**:
+    - Ubuntu Linux 14.04+ 64-bit
+    - Initial testing has also been done on 64-bit Fedora 27, CentOS 7, and SuSE 12 but your mileage may vary.
+    - Be sure to install [needed Linux prerequisites](#install-linux-prerequistes).
+    - _32-bit Linux is not supported due to [.NET Core 2.0 requirements](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)_

 After that, downloading and installing the Visual Studio Live Share extension is a breeze: